EOF - TXCREATE and InitcodeTransaction type

 This EIP uses terminology from the EIP-3540 which introduces the EOF format.

-are means provided by legacy EVM to deploy new code, but per requirement of removing code observability, they are not allowed to deploy EOF code.
-To allow Externally Owned Accounts (EOAs) to deploy EOF contrats, there must be a way to create EOF contracts using bytecode delivered in transaction data.
+Creation transaction and creation instructions CREATE and CREATE2 are means provided by legacy EVM to deploy new code, but per requirement of removing code observability, they are not allowed to deploy EOF code.
+To allow Externally Owned Accounts (EOAs) to deploy EOF contracts, there must be a way to create EOF contracts using bytecode delivered in transaction data.

-Additionally, the new instruction and transaction type introduced in this EIP enable contracts to create other contracts using initcode from the transaction data, which in legacy EVM is achieved via a combination of CREATE
+Additionally, the new instruction and transaction type introduced in this EIP enable contracts to create other contracts using initcode from the transaction data, which in legacy EVM is achieved via a combination of CREATE or CREATE2 and loading the initcode from calldata.

-instructions from EIP-7620, and thus all use cases of contract creation that are available in legacy EVM are enabled for EOF.
+This mechanism complements EOFCREATE and RETURNCODE instructions from EIP-7620, and thus all use cases of contract creation that are available in legacy EVM are enabled for EOF.

 Specification